eVillain/Mayhem/README.md

 # Mayhem
 2D Multiplayer Shooter

-Use Xcode project in proj.ios to compile for OSX/iOS.
+Use Xcode project in proj.ios_mac to compile for OSX/iOS.

 Use Visual Studio project in proj.win32 to compile for Windows.

 All other platforms are unsupported for now.